ansys/pyedb/doc/source/user_guide/cutouts.rst

 not modified (the original ``edb`` object continues pointing at ``input_path`` when ``open_cutout_at_end=False``).
 On failure the method can return either an empty list or ``False`` depending on which internal stage failed — always check truthiness (``if extent:``) rather than assuming a specific empty-collection type.
+The final two assertions above are the deterministic persistence check: they confirm the output path exists on disk and is itself a valid, reopenable EDB, independent of what the returned ``extent`` value looks like.

 Backend and version notes
 ---------------------------